atangyj/streaming-heartbeat/README.md

 ### Database - Redis

-Multiple servers will be running in response to increaing requests.
+Multiple api servers will be running in response to increaing requests.
 The concurreny status of users should be shared across servers.
 The store should satisfy good performance under heavy queries because the client will call api with 20 seconds interval.